 ALSO KNOWN AS CCNU

-The basic idea behind drugs of cancer chemotherapy is for them to reach areas of the body inaccessible to surgery and to kill only the cancer cells leaving the normal cells of the body alone.
+The basic idea behind using drugs against cancer is that drugs can reach areas of the body inaccessible to surgery.
+One dose of chemotherapy is transported by the bloodstream to any place where the tumor may be lurking.
+The medications involve are designed to target cancer cells and leave normal body cells unaffected.
 Cancer cells are involved in activities (such as rapid cell division) that normal cells are not and these activities make them vulnerable to certain drugs.
 Lomustine is a member of the nitrosurea class of chemotherapy agents which acts by binding DNA to other DNA strands or to protein in such a way that the DNA double helix strand cannot replicate.
 In addition to essentially tangling DNA up, lomustine generates a by-product that prevents normal DNA function.
 Remember that DNA is the instruction manual for the cell.
-Continuing the analogy, lomustine makes the pages unreadable and unturnable.
+Continuing the analogy, lomustine makes the instruction manual pages unreadable and unturnable.
 Rapidly dividing cells, such as cancer cells, are most sensitive to its effects.

 HOW THIS MEDICATION IS USED